 The LAA (previously known as Strategic Housing Land Availability Assessment or SHLAA) is a technical exercise to help identify land that could have potential for housing, employment and gypsy and traveller uses.
 All local planning authorities carry out a LAA (a requirement of the National Planning Policy Framework).
 It enables them to ensure there is enough land for new homes to meet the needs of communities.

-Please note: the LAA is NOT a policy making document, it does NOT decide where new development will take place.
+Please note: The LAA is not a policy making document, it does not decide where new development will take place.
 Decisions included in this report do not mean planning permission has or will be granted for a site.
-They are not a planning decision made by DNPA.
+They are not a planning decision made by Dartmoor National Park Authority.
 Sites deemed acceptable by the panel are simply technically feasible.
 All sites will still be required to go through the normal process of planning permission process and are not guaranteed permission.